wasmflow/wasmflow.com/content/en/docs/Configuration/_index.md

 linkTitle: "Configuration"
 weight: 4
 description: >
-  Manifests, flags, and the tweakable parts of the Wasmflow toolchain
+  Manifests and other configurable parts of the Wasmflow toolchain
 ---